gwaerondor/Rhythm/README.md

 It requires the Slick2D libraries to compile and run.

-It is very, very, very incomplete, and lacks even basic gameplay at the moment.
+It is still very, very incomplete, and has only very basic gameplay in place.